pivotal/docs-tap/scst-scan/overview.md

-# Supply Chain Security Tools for Tanzu - Scan
+# Supply Chain Security Tools - Scan

 ## Overview
-With Supply Chain Security Tools for Tanzu - Scan, Tanzu customers can build and deploy secure, trusted software that complies with their corporate security requirements.
+With Supply Chain Security Tools - Scan, Tanzu customers can build and deploy secure, trusted software that complies with their corporate security requirements.
 To enable this, Supply Chain Security Tools - Scan provides scanning and gatekeeping capabilities that Application and DevSecOps teams can easily incorporate earlier in their path to production as it is a known industry best practice for reducing security risk and ensuring more efficient remediation.

 ## Use cases
 * Using your scanner as a plug-in, scan source code repositories and images for known CVEs prior to deploying to a cluster.